 Let us now do the same current ratio example above in Excel.
 This is very simple.
 You need to provide the two inputs of Current Assets and Current Liabilities.

-This has been a guide to Current Ratio Formula, practical Current Ratio example, and Current Ratio calculator along with excel templates.
+This has been a guide to the Current Ratio Formula, practical Current Ratio example, and Current Ratio calculator along with excel templates.
 You may also have a look at these articles below to learn more about Financial Analysis –